MattPat1981/users_api/README.md

 ### Obstacles
 - There are not consistent tags offered to connect the actual course_id's to the courses that the students are offering assessment scores of
-- Challenge of aggregating data without overrunning the memory of the instance or machine
+- Challenge of aggregating data without overrunning the memory of the instance or machine was overcome by using pivot tables

 ### Helpful
 - The views table has the course_id field, allowing us to know